 To remove:

-- 1 Turn the glass cover counterclockwise 1/4 turn until the tabs of the glass cover clear the grooves of the socket.
-Wearing latex gloves may offer a better grip. - 2 Using gloves or a dry cloth, remove the bulb by pulling it straight out.
+- 1 Turn the glass cover counterclockwise 1/4 turn until the tabs of the glass cover clear the grooves of the socket. - 2 Using gloves or a dry cloth, remove the bulb by pulling it straight out.

 To replace: